iSPIRT/depa-training/README.md

 ## Build CCR containers

-To build your own CCR container images, use the following command from the root of the repository.
+To build your own Confidential Cleanroom (CCR) container images, use the following command from the root of the repository.

 ```bash
 ./ci/build.sh